Jaymon/prom/README.md

 Now, any child class that extends `Orm1` will use `connection_1` and any child class that extends `Orm2` will use `connection_2`.

-## Querying
+## Creating Models

-Checkout the [README_QUERY](https://github.com/Jaymon/prom/blob/master/docs/README_QUERY.md) to see how to perform queries on the db.
+Checkout the [README](https://github.com/Jaymon/prom/blob/master/docs/README_MODEL.md) to see how to define the db schema and create models your python code can use.

-## Schema setup
+## Querying Rows

-Checkout the [README_SCHEMA](https://github.com/Jaymon/prom/blob/master/docs/README_QUERY.md) to see how to define the db schema.
+Checkout the [README](https://github.com/Jaymon/prom/blob/master/docs/README_QUERY.md) to see how to perform queries on the db.

 ## Versions